Resampling-based multi-resolution false discovery exceedance control: Introduction

 The maxT method is very popular in e.g. neuroimaging \citp{nichols2002nonparametric,eklund2016cluster,white2023controlling}, economics \citp{romano2005stepwise,romano2010hypothesis,romano2016efficient,list2019multiple,list2023multiple, batista2025mobile,deserranno2025promotions,dupas2025informing} and omics research \citp{steiss2012permory,terada2015high,rosyara2016software,power2016genome,saffari2018estimation}.
-However, often researchers are willing to incur a few false positives if this leads to much more true discoveries.
+However, often researchers are willing to incur a few false positives if this leads to many more true discoveries.
 This means that it often worthwhile to take $\gamma>0$, i.e. to consider general FDX control.
-A method that allows for this is the procedure in \citt{korn2004controlling} and \citt{romano2007control}, also see \citt{clarke2020romano}.
-This method is often referred to as the Romano-Wolf procedure and is further studied in \citet{delattre2015new}.
-The Romano-Wolf method is able to use resampling to construct a threshold and rejects all hypotheses with test statistics above this threshold.
-The threshold is adapted to the dependence structure and consequently the procedure is powerful. \citt{delattre2015new} note that the Romano-Wolf method is valid when the p-values corresponding to the true hypotheses are independent from the p-values of the false hypotheses.
-The resampling-based version of the Romano-Wolf method is comparable to the method proposed in this paper, in the sense that they have similar power for FDX control (see Section \ref{secsims}).
-However, the new method additionally provides simultaneous ``multi-resolution'' control, as discussed below.
+A method that allows for this is the procedure in \citt{korn2004controlling} and \citt[][Algorithm 4.1]{romano2007control}.
+This method is often referred to as the (step-down) Romano-Wolf procedure and is further studied in \citt{delattre2015new}.
+Romano-Wolf does not necessarily use resampling, but is usually most powerful when combined with resampling.
+The method then uses permutations or bootstrapping to construct a threshold and rejects all hypotheses with test statistics above this threshold.
+The threshold is adapted to the dependence structure and consequently the procedure is powerful.
+Romano-Wolf is asymptotically valid, and finite-sample valid if the test statistics corresponding to the true hypotheses are independent from the statistics of the false hypotheses --- although usually the method works well without that assumption \citp{delattre2015new}.
+Romano-Wolf is defined very differently from the method that we will propose, but they turn out to have similar power for FDX control (see Section \ref{secsims}) and the new method is valid under the same assumptions.
+However, the new method additionally provides simultaneous, \emph{multi-resolution} control, as discussed below.